Patch or spot repair as it is sometimes known, involves the repair of an isolated defect within a sewer pipe.

 We also supply a specialist radius system for patching around 90° bends, this utilises a muti-axial glass fibre with excellent expansion qualities and a specially designed packer to form a perfect wrinkle-free repair around 90° bends in 100mm to 200mm pipework.

-Our mid-length repair system utilises a specially formulated rubber bladder that is suitable for use in 100mm and 150mm pipework.
+Our mid-length patch system utilises a specially formulated rubber bladder that is suitable for use in 100mm and 150mm pipework.

 The bladder is made up using high end machined parts, coupled with a layflat rubber tube that is inflated once into position.